 Canned tuna: Canned albacore tuna in spring water or brine is the star protein in this dish.
 It's convenient, affordable, and packed with healthy omega-3 fatty acids.
 We recommend draining it well before adding it to the salad.
 For a special occasion, you could substitute fresh tuna steak, cooked and flaked, though canned tuna works perfectly for everyday enjoyment.

 Cherry tomatoes: These little bursts of sweetness add beautiful color and fresh flavor to the salad.
 Quarter or halve them depending on their size.
-In winter months, when good fresh tomatoes are harder to find, sun-dried tomatoes make an excellent alternative, adding an intense umami flavor.
+In winter months, when good, fresh tomatoes are harder to find, sun-dried tomatoes make an excellent alternative, adding an intense umami flavor.

 Feta cheese: Crumbled feta cheese adds a creamy, tangy dimension that complements the tuna perfectly.
 Its salty bite eliminates the need for additional salt in many cases.
 If you prefer, goat cheese or small mozzarella pearls can work as substitutes, though they'll change the flavor profile slightly.